OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 The previous code specifies:

--   A &lt;Script&gt; element, which is required but not used in the Developer Preview.
+-   A &lt;`Script`&gt; element, which is required but not used in the Developer Preview.
--   A &lt;Page&gt; element, which links to the HTML page of your add-in.
-The HTML page includes a &lt;Script&gt; reference to the JavaScript file (customfunctions.js) that contains the custom function and registration code.
+-   A &lt;`Page`&gt; element, which links to the HTML page of your add-in.
+The HTML page includes a &lt;Script&gt; reference to the JavaScript file (*customfunctions.js*) that contains the custom function and registration code.
 The HTML page is a hidden page and is never displayed in the UI.

 ## Asynchronous functions